Skip to content

 Overview

-Greedy sparse recovery that alternates between support expansion and pruning, solving a least-squares fit on the candidate support each iteration.
+Greedy sparse recovery that alternates between support expansion and pruning (singletons or patches) using all time points jointly (MMV), solving a least-squares fit on the candidate support each iteration.

 References